HMH-361: Vietnam War

 In June 1963, the squadron was deployed to Okinawa.
-The one-year deployment was cut short, however, when the squadron was transferred to Da Nang Air Base, South Vietnam to become the latest Operation Shufly helicopter squadron on 2 October.
+The one-year deployment was cut short, however, when the squadron was transferred to Da Nang Air Base in South Vietnam to become the latest Operation Shufly helicopter squadron on 2 October.
 It was there that the squadron earned the nickname "Ross's Rice Runners", after their commanding officer, Lt Col Tom Ross.
 On 8 October two squadron UH—34Ds crashed almost simultaneously while on a search and rescue mission 38 mi southwest of Da Nang.
 Both helicopters burned, killing 10 men; the pilots, copilots, the squadron's flight surgeon, and five crewmen.
 It was unclear if the helicopters had been shot down or collided in mid-air.

 On 3 January 1964 another squadron UH-34 was shot down by the Viet Cong 30 mi west of Da Nang with no casualties.
 The squadron completed its Shufly assignment on 1 February having flown 4,236 combat flight hours and just under 7,000 combat sorties.

 On 30 July 1965 the squadron returned to Da Nang, joining Marine Aircraft Group 16 (MAG-16).
 In August the squadron supported Operation Starlite.
 On 12 August the squadron conducted the first nighttime helicopter assault by Marines during the war when they lifted 2nd Battalion, 3rd Marines into a landing zone 10 mi northwest of Da Nang during Operation Midnight.
 In December the squadron supported Operation Harvest Moon.

-The squadron left South Vietnam on 1 April 1966 and returned on 26 May.
-In August the squadron supported Operation Colorado.
-The squadron left South Vietnam on 16 December.